webix-hub/docs/data/api/ui_delay.md

 @template:	api_method
 @descr:

 The method is similar to api/_ui.md.
-The difference is that api/_ui.md creates the view immeadiately, while **webix.delay** initializes the view just when it will be requested by the **$$('view_id')** or **webix.$$** method.
+The difference is that api/_ui.md creates the view immediately, while **webix.delay** initializes the view just when it will be requested by the **$$('view_id')** or **webix.$$** method.